-- Travel – Airfare, gas, miles, hotel accommodation is an additional charge if needed.
+- Travel – Airfare, gas, miles, hotel accommodation may be an additional charge.

-- Tip – Giving a tip, with cash or check, at 5-10% of the total package is the norm.
+- Tip – Giving a tip, with cash or check, at 5-10% of the total package is standard.

-- Photographers/staff – A solo photographer will be much cheaper than having 2 or more.
-However, you will not have the ability to take photos of both the bride and groom when they are separated.
+- Photographers/staff – Hiring a solo photographer will be much cheaper than having two (2) or more photographers.
+However, it will be impossible to capture photos of both the bride and groom when they are separated.

-A wedding photography contract is absolutely needed when a photographer is hired by a bride and groom.
-This type of contract protects the photographer from liabilities out of their control, severe weather for example, and guarantees that they are paid.
-Important clauses found in a wedding photo contract:
+A wedding photography contract is essential for the photographer.
+The contract protects the photographer from liabilities out of their control (e.g., severe weather) and guarantees that they are paid.
+Important clauses found in a wedding photo contract are:

 - Cancelation/Postponement – Allows the photographer to collect an additional fee in the couple cancels or postpones the wedding to another date.
 Photographers often collect 50% of the total amount if a couple cancels.